 Assets that are in the ad-hoc folder do not appear in the Scene7 Content Browser.

 To publish assets that reside outside the CQ target folder:

-In AEM in the classic UI, click Websites and navigate to the web page that you want to add a digital asset to that is not yet published to Scene7.
+In Experience Manager in the classic UI, click Websites and navigate to the web page that you want to add a digital asset to that is not yet published to Scene7.
 (Normal page inheritance rules apply.)

 In the sidekick, click the Page icon and click Page Properties.

 Click Cloud Services and click Add services and select Scene7.